 Windows 10 is designed to facilitate both leisure and work pursuits.
-In this section of lesson, I demonstrate some of the more useful productivity features to facilitate getting their work done, be it for study, home admin or for a business.
+In this section of lesson, I demonstrate some of the more useful productivity features to facilitate getting your work done, be it for study, home admin or for a business.

 The following Windows 10 productivity features are relevant:

 - Windows Task View – Win + Tab Key

 - Managing multiple running Programs/Apps inc Hiding/Restoring all Windows, Snapping, Pinning to Taskbar, Jump Lists

 - Onedrive – Saving, Syncing and Sharing Files

 - Taking Screenshots to include when reporting a program error, recording screen from online course or for including in a report